sara-sabr/ITStrategy/presentations/en/Strategy-Continuous-Learning-Automating-Improving.md

 ## Goals

-- Continuous learning, automation and improvement
+- Continuously learn, automate and improve
-- Work using agile methodologies
-- Work in the open
 - Reduce lead time for changes and delivery of services
 - Recover faster incidents and errors
 - Reduce frequency of incidents and errors